 - This was Gronk’s largest project, could we have asked for funds control, collateral or other “tools” to reduce the risk to the bond company?

 The point is there are many ways to find bond solutions for both contractors and surety bond companies.
 The key is working with an experienced bond broker who understands construction, finance and surety bond underwriting.
 These bond professionals are more rare than you might think.
-We hope you’ve enjoyed this case study and found it useful.
+We hope you have enjoyed this case study and found it useful.
 We are always happy to educate contractors, students and others on surety bonding.
 Please feel free to reach out to MG Surety Bonds anytime.